 Any time you’re listed in a directory, make sure that your name, address, and phone number are correct.
 Contact any directories that have incorrect information and request corrections to the citations.
 Google references the NAP information in your GMB profile against NAP data displayed in any other online business directory (such as Yelp.com, YP.com, and Foursquare.com) and discrepancies lead to a lack of trust with Google.

 If you’re new to local SEO or aren’t getting the results you need from your current local SEO provider, DAGMAR Marketing can help.
 We focus on proven best practices and have helped law firms like yours realize gains in rankings and a better ROI.
-Local SEO is one of our specialties, and we’ve even picked up local SEO awards along the way.
+Local SEO for lawyers is one of our specialties, and we’ve even picked up local SEO awards along the way.

 To have a highly effective legal SEO campaign, you must have quality backlinks or inbound links that exist on one site and point to yours.
 These inbound links must be relevant and from diverse set of domains, which is very important if you want your site to rank well in Google.